 The CSF Leak Association is a Scottish Charitable Incorporated Organisation.
 This means that we are both a registered charity and a body corporate (accountable to and regulated by the Office of the Scottish Charity Regulator).
 The Board of Trustees is responsible for general oversight and the strategic direction of the CSF Leak Association.

 Under our current structure, Trustees also make all day-to-day decisions on the management of the charity and its work.
 Trustees are currently elected/re-elected each year from within the membership, although a Trustee may also be co-opted by the Board.
 All trustees go through an application, election and induction process.

-David Baldwin (Chairman)
+David Baldwin (Acting Secretary)

 Clare has lived with a hypermobility syndrome and POTS for many years before becoming a spontaneous leaker in October 2015.
 Along her leak journey, she has also developed migraine and trigeminal neuralgia, and continues to suffer daily leak symptoms despite blood patches and surgery – although thankfully not to the same extent or intensity.
 She has decided to focus on what she can do now, that she couldn’t do whilst flat.
 She is grateful for the opportunity to advocate for those of us who so often feel isolated and voiceless.
 She hopes to use her skills developed in her career to further the charity’s aims.
 Clare is a clinical scientist working in Medical Physics in the NHS.
 She lives in Southampton with her husband and loves to be distracted by all things craft and sewing related.